 Prerequisite: PSCI 203 or permission of the instructor.
-(Second semester-as needed/3 credits) This course focuses on the president and U.S. Congress and the way in which they interact.
+(Course is offered as needed/3 credits) This course focuses on the president and U.S. Congress and the way in which they interact.
 We will examine both branches and their influence in the policy process.
 It includes hands-on experience including a semester-long simulation of the legislative process.